Felix M. Warburg House

-The Felix M. Warburg House is a mansion located on 1109 Fifth Avenue and 92nd Street on the Upper East Side of Manhattan in New York City.
+The Felix M. Warburg House is a mansion at 1109 Fifth Avenue on the Upper East Side of Manhattan in New York City.
 The house was built from 1907 to 1908 for the German-American Jewish financier Felix M. Warburg and his family.
 After Warburg's death in 1937, his widow sold the mansion to a real estate developer.
-When plans to replace the mansion with luxury apartments fell through, the Warburgs donated it in 1944 to the Jewish Theological Seminary of America.
+When plans to replace the mansion with luxury apartments fell through, ownership of the house reverted to the Warburgs, who then donated it in 1944 to the Jewish Theological Seminary of America.
 In 1947, the Seminary opened the Jewish Museum of New York in the mansion.
 The house was named a New York City designated landmark in 1981 and was added to the National Register of Historic Places in 1982.

-The mansion was designed in the Châteauesque style by C. P. H. Gilbert and retains its original façade, characterized by French Gothic details around the windows and on the roofline.
+The mansion was designed in the Châteauesque style by C. P. H. Gilbert and retains its original facade, characterized by French Gothic details around the windows and on the roof line.
 In 1993, Kevin Roche constructed an annex to the house in Gilbert's style built with stone from the same quarry that supplied the original mansion, replacing an extension built in 1963.
 The interior of the Warburg House, wholly occupied by the Jewish Museum, has a total floor space of 82,000 ft2.
-Critical reviews of the house's architecture have generally been positive with the exception of the 1963 extension.
+Critical reviews of the original house's architecture have generally been positive, while the extensions, from 1963 and 1993, have had mixed receptions.

+Site

+The Warburg House is located at 1109 Fifth Avenue, on the northeast corner of Fifth Avenue and East 92nd Street, in the Carnegie Hill section of the Upper East Side of Manhattan in New York City.
+The mansion's lot measures approximately 102 by 100 ft.
+As originally constructed, the house only used 50 ft of its Fifth Avenue frontage; the rest was used as a garden.
+On the block to the south are several mansions, including the Otto H. Kahn House, James A. Burden House, John Henry Hammond House, and John and Caroline Trevor House.
+The Warburg House was near the north end of Fifth Avenue's Millionaires' Row during the early 20th century, and it is one of numerous buildings on Fifth Avenue's Museum Mile.